learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 ## Kubernetes — the container orchestrator

-Kubernetes is similar to ECS: you install an agent called the kubelet in your devices, and you let them join the cluster.
+Kubernetes is similar to ECS: you install an agent called the kubelet on your devices, which communicates with a Kubernetes master, forming a cluster.

 From that moment onwards your devices are acting as one, and you can schedule deployments and manage applications.